sbb-design-systems/lyne-components/src/storybook/styles/scrollbar/readme.md

 ## Scrollbar

-Lyne offers 4 variants of scrollbar mixins.
+Lyne offers two sizes and color variants of scrollbar mixins.

 In Firefox the styles are looking differently as there are no possibilities to style the scrollbar exactly as designed.